metricly/metricly-docs/content/capacity-monitoring/_index.md

 ![create new policy](/images/_index/create-new-policy.png)

 ## Events
 Events are violations that have met all of a policy’s conditions for a set duration.
-They indicate that Metricly has detected anomalous behavior in your environment.
+They indicate that CloudWisdom has detected anomalous behavior in your environment.
 You can **view**, **categorize**, and **analyze** events.
 Organized most-to-least recent, finding the right event is easy.

 You can zoom in on a series of events by clicking and dragging across the timeline.